0x62797465/lumina-binja-improved/README.md

 ![image](https://github.com/Boberttt/lumina-binja-improved/assets/104478197/d4cf845e-949f-46df-b676-824fa3c6bd36)

 #### Context:
-This is a binary with a fake comparison, due to renaming existing functions the old lumina-binja showed dead code.
+This is a crackme with a fake comparison, due to renaming existing functions the old lumina-binja showed dead code.

 ## Credits
  - [Lumen](https://github.com/naim94a/lumen) for most of the RPC protocol reversing